sobemurray/Spring-Utils/README.md

 ##### upcoming
 #### SU-16
 Fixed StringEnum to make sense. getValue should have been getDescription all along
+#### FDI-84
+Added isActive as a default for StringEnum.
+This allow for them to be flagged as inactive.
+See NFLTEam for implementation

 ## 1.0.6
 ##### 05-21-2024